Spr19CS210/PA-Drill-Section-Writeups/Drills/drill01-README.md

 ## numPositions

-Proactice looking up information in nested maps.
+Practice looking up information in nested maps.

 Description:
 Given a mapping of categories to a map of locations to a count of how many of that